 Since he had no training at all in the use of material, he did not know much about technique, so the paint of his works can get lost.
-If necessary, volunteers will currently help to restore the artworks.
+If necessary, volunteers who take care of the site after Kip passed away in 2006, will help to restore the artworks.

 Currently the site is managed as a museum

-The local authorities have allocated a budget to establish a small visitors centre situated apart from the house.
-Visitors can watch an introductory video about Herman Kip and can buy two booklets with photographs of Kip's works, i.e. his landscapes and his paintings of flowers.
+The local authorities have allocated a budget to establish a small visitors center situated apart from the house.
+Visitors can watch an introductory video about Herman Kip and can buy two booklets with photographs of his works, i.e. his landscapes and his paintings of flowers.

 * Website of the Museum Boer Kip (in dutch)

 * G.Bors, M. Kooijman and A. Sanders, Boer Kip.
 Schilder (Diepenmaat Uitgeverij, 2006, ISBN 978-90-78115-11-4).
 One can browse this book (a lot of pictures!).

 * Article in Wikipedia

 first published dec 2009, last revised jan 2020

 de Hoven, Zutphen, Netherlands

 open on saturdays and sundays, 13-17 hrs, may-sept